Jacqueline Fernandez: In the media

 In 2008 and 2011, Fernandez featured in the UK magazine Eastern Eye's "World's Sexiest Asian Women" list, ranking twelfth.
 She was ranked third on The Times of India's listing of the "Most Desirable Woman" in 2013 and 2014, after being ranked eighth, seventh and fourteenth, respectively, in the preceding three years.
 In 2013, Rediff.com placed her on their list of "Bollywood's Best Dressed Actresses".
 The following year, she held the sixty second position in the Indian edition of the Forbes Celebrity 100, a list based on the income and popularity of India's celebrities.

 In early 2013, Fernandez became the ambassador for HTC One, which she endorses in India.
 She was the face of Indian Bridal Fashion Week—IBFW of 2013.
 Later that year, she became the spokesperson for Gareth Pugh's designed Forevermark Diamonds in Mumbai, and was at the inaugural opening of the Forever 21 store in Mumbai.

-That year, she also launched Gillette Shaving System with Arbaaz Khan and Aditya Roy Kapur.
 While analysing Fernandez's career, India TV noted: "Slowly and steadily Jacqueline Fernandez is climbing up the ladder of success [...]
 Jacqueline is comfortably grasping every aspect of the work, which an actress is required to do and is accordingly giving results."
-On the contrary, Charu Thakur of India Today criticized her acting skills, but remarked that: "[she has] managed to find her feet in Bollywood now by banking on glamorous roles".
+On the contrary, Charu Thakur of India Today criticised her acting skills, but remarked that: "[she has] managed to find her feet in Bollywood now by banking on glamorous roles".

 In 2017, Fernandez invested ₹35 million in Rakyan Beverages' Raw Pressery.
 The company claim that with this investment, Fernandez became India's first celebrity to part-finance a consumer products firm.

-Controversy

-Since December 2021, Fernandez has been subjected to an investigation into a money laundering case involving ₹200 crore.
-The investigation is being carried out by the Enforcement Directorate (ED) who questioned Fernandez for 10 hours in relation to the case on 9 December 2021.
-On 22 December, ED rejected Fernandez's request to downgrade the Lookout Circular (LOC) which was issued against her in the case which blocks her to travel outside India.

-Fernandez was removed from the upcoming movie The Ghost which will star Nagarjuna.
-It is speculated that the eviction from the movie happened due to the money laundering case.

-On 17 August 2022, The Enforcement Directorate named Jacqueline Fernandez as an accused in the same money-laundering case involving Sukesh Chandrashekhar.
-In response, she furnished said that FDs were made before having any links with the conman and all her income was legal and tax was also paid on it.

-On 26 September 2022, At the request of Jacqueline's lawyer, the court granted interim bail to Jacqueline on a bail bond of ₹50,000.